Is the Chase Sapphire Preferred worth the annual fee? Absolutely (Especially with the increased 80,000-point sign-up bonus!)

 Real-world example: I transferred 90,000 Chase Ultimate Rewards points to Hyatt (the best Chase hotel transfer partner) at a 1:1 ratio and booked three nights at the Park Hyatt New York earlier this year.
 I paid nothing out of pocket for a stay that otherwise would have cost nearly $3,000!
 Needless to say, I was pretty happy to get more than 3.33 cents per point in value.

-With the Chase Sapphire Preferred Card, you’re protected by a number of purchase protections which can potentially save you many hundreds of dollars, such as:
+With the Chase Sapphire Preferred Card, you’re protected by purchase protections which can potentially save you many hundreds of dollars, such as:

 - Extended warranty protection: Extends the time period on eligible original manufacturer’s written US repair warranties by one additional year on eligible warranties of three years or less, up to a maximum of $10,000 per claim and a $50,000 maximum per account.